hpgbproductions/cloudgen/CloudSettingsGuide/README.md

 :--- | :--- | :---
 CloudTypeMap | Cloud Type Perlin Noise | Defines a simulated weather intensity.
 BaseHeightMap | CloudTypeMap | Scales the maximum height of the base clouds.
 BaseSinkFactorMap | CloudTypeMap | Lowers the base clouds by a coefficient of the base scale.
 If the cloud pattern is lower than this value at any given point, base clouds will be below the start altitude and will not appear.
-Increase this value if straight vertical edges are appearing on head clouds.
 HeadHeightMap | CloudTypeMap | Scales the height of the divider from the start altitude.
 HeadSinkFactorMap | CloudTypeMap | Moves the upper and lower halves of the head clouds towards the dividing line.
 If the cloud pattern is lower than this value, head clouds will not appear.
 HeadLowerFactorMap | CloudTypeMap | Lowers the head clouds by a multiple of the head scale.
 Increase the x-values if the head and base clouds are not connected.
 HeadGenerateThresholdMap | CloudTypeMap | Only generate head clouds if the cloud pattern is greater than this value.
+It can cause vertical edges to appear on the sides of head clouds.